jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     $fromDir = '/path/to/dir';
     $toBucket = 'my-bucket';

-    // Create an iterator that yields files from a directory.
+    // Create an iterator that yields files from a directory
     $files = new DirectoryIterator($fromDir);

     // Create a generator that converts the SplFileInfo objects into